Fats and oils are neutral compounds made up of:

 Omega 6 fatty acids

-Found in safflower, sunflower, soy, corn and wheat germ oil as well as vegetable and diet margarine
+Contains in thistle, sunflower, soybean, corn and wheat germ oil, as well as vegetable and diet margarine.

 (+) important for skin structure/skin barrier